JaGuzmanT/Concrete-compressive-strength-prediction/README.md

 ## Description of the repository

-This repository contains 2 folders with 1 notebook for each one.
+This repository contains one file in the .csv extension.

 Features: Ultrasonic pulse velocity (UPV), Electrical resistivity (Er), Resonance frequency (FR), Tensile strength (Ts), and Compressive strength (CS).